-The accompanying unaudited condensed financial statements should be read in conjunction with the Company's prospectus for its Initial Public Offering as filed with the SEC on November 4, 2019, as well as the Company's Current Reports on Form 8-K, as filed with the SEC on November 12, 2019 and November 14, 2019.
-The interim results for the nine months ended September 30, 2019 are not necessarily indicative of the results to be expected for the year ended December 31, 2019 or for any future periods.
+The accompanying unaudited condensed financial statements should be read in conjunction with the Company's Annual Report on Form10-K for the year ended December 31, 2019 as filed with the SEC on March 6, 2020, which contains the audited financial statements and notes thereto.
+The financial information as of December 31, 2019 is derived from the audited financial statements presented in the Company's Annual Report on Form 10-K for the year ended December 31, 2019.
+The interim results for the three months ended March 31, 2020 are not necessarily indicative of the results to be expected for the year ending December 31, 2020 or for any future interim periods.